0x1eef/isinetaddr/README.md

 ## About

 isinetaddr is a simple C library that provides an interface that can be used to validate one or more IPv4 addresses.
-Easy to extend [testcases](test/isinetaddr_test.c) exist to verify safety and correctness.
+The library is guided by easy to extend [testcases](test/isinetaddr_test.c) that help verify safety and correctness.

 ## Examples